-I’ll never forget the very first time I sunk my teeth into a slice of ‘real’ sourdough bread.
-It was in the mid 90’s in a quaint little bakery in the lovely city of Portland Maine in the USA, the name of which now escapes me.
-I don’t want to seem over zealous when I say that my notion of bread was immediately transformed – the crust, the crumb the bold earthy flavours – all of this made for quite a hallmark food experience.
-I was raised on copious slices of government-standard brown bread, which in that moment I realised just wasn’t the real deal.
-Once you have tasted a good sourdough, or any other artisan bread made using wholegrain flour for that matter, the tasteless, homogeneous commercial stuff that you find in supermarkets simply doesn’t suffice.
+I’ll never forget the very first time I sunk my teeth into a slice of woodfired sourdough bread.
+It was in the mid 90’s in a quaint little bakery in the lovely city of Portland, Maine in the USA, the name of which now escapes me.
+I don’t want to seem overzealous when I say that my notion of ‘bread’ was immediately transformed – the caramelised crust, the crumb, the bold earthy flavours – this all made for quite a hallmark food experience.
+Like other South African children, I was raised on government-standard brown bread, often lathered in butter and apricot jam or marmite.
+I realised then and there that I’d been duped because once you have tasted a good sourdough, or any other artisan bread made using wholegrain, stoneground flour for that matter, the tasteless, homogeneous commercial stuff that you find in supermarkets simply doesn’t suffice.

 Back in those days the artisan bread culture had yet to make it to our South African shores, but when it finally did several years later, it gained swift momentum and authentic artisan bread bakeries have popped up in towns and cities across the country.
 But normal life has suddenly been upended due to the Covid-19 pandemic and many of these bakeries and restaurants are now closed.

 Worldwide lockdowns have resulted in many people baking up a storm in their kitchens and making sourdough bread at home is now all the rage.
 Being forced to remain within the confines of our own homes has afforded people the both the time and focus to try their hand at making real, time-honoured bread from scratch.
 Instagram feeds are punctuated with images of wild yeast starters, sourdough loaves scored with beautiful designs and people generally having a whole lot of fun playing with dough. #bread and #sourdough are trending hashtags all across social media at the moment.